kshutkin/neon-kit/docs/menu-accessibility-checklist.md

 - [ ] Disabled menu items should be focusable but not activatable according to APG; current behavior skips disabled items during keyboard navigation.
 - [ ] Menu item activation should usually close the menu; current behavior leaves close-on-activation to the consumer.
 - [ ] Submenus can be composed with nested popovers, but there is no dedicated submenu keyboard model.
-- [ ] `Escape` relies on native popover behavior instead of explicit component-level close and invoker focus handling.
 - [ ] Accessible names for menus are consumer-authored rather than managed by the component.

 ## Not Implemented